top of page

 About Thomas

-Thomas Ray Garcia is a writer, educator, and entrepreneur from Pharr, Texas.
+Thomas Ray Garcia is a writer, educator, entrepreneur, and public servant from Pharr, Texas.

 Thomas is the author of the award-winning short story collection The River Runs: Stories and co-author of El Curso de la Raza: The Education of Aurelio Manuel Montemayor.
-He is the founder and board chair of the 501(c)(3) nonprofit College Scholarship Leadership Access Program (CSLAP), a lead coordinator for the Hidalgo County Prosperity Task Force, an adjunct professor at South Texas College.
+He is the founder and board chair of the 501(c)(3) nonprofit College Scholarship Leadership Access Program (CSLAP).
+He is also the co-founder of Beyond Borders Books, an independent publishing press.
+Currently, he works on anti-poverty initiatives in the Economic Development Division of the Hidalgo County Judge's Office.

 At Princeton University, Thomas focused on expanding opportunities for first-generation, low-income college students.
 He co-founded the Princeton Hidden Minority Council, wrote student blogs on behalf of the Office of Undergraduate Admissions, and received the Ward Mathis Short Story Prize for his U.S.-Mexico borderlands fiction.
 He majored in English as a Mellon Mays Undergraduate Fellow.

-Thomas pursued his master's degree in English at UCLA, where he taught courses in Rhetoric & Composition, American Literature, and Creative Writing.
-He is currently pursuing a 2nd master's degree in Higher Education Administration at UTRGV.
+Thomas pursued his 1st master's degree in English at UCLA, where he taught courses in Rhetoric & Composition, American Literature, and Creative Writing.
+He obtained his 2nd master's degree in Higher Education Administration at UTRGV.

 Through CSLAP, a 501(c)(3) nonprofit based in the Rio Grande Valley, Thomas teaches college access classes and connects near-peer mentors to high school students in the Rio Grande Valley.
 He founded CSLAP as a volunteer-led summer program at age 19.
 After graduating from college, he formed and taught a high school course at Pharr-San Juan-Alamo ISD based on CSLAP's curriculum.
 He served as executive director from 2019 to 2023, and he currently serves as chair of the board of directors.